 In 1975, Barker established its unique coeducational Senior School for students in Years 11 and 12.
 Since 2000, female students have entered Barker at Year 10 level.
-From 2022, Barker will be fully coeducational from Pre-K to Year 12.
+From 2022, Barker became fully coeducational from Pre-K to Year 12.

-Today Barker is a School of over 2400 students from Pre-K to Year 12.
 While we are an Anglican School, we enrol students of all faiths and strongly believe that our school community is enriched by diversity.
 Through the Christian story we instil in our students the capacity, insight and knowledge they need to inspire real change.